 Prior to founding The Shore Law Firm with her husband Peter Shore in September, 2000, Deborah was a member of the Litigation Departments of the Boston firm of Warner & Stackpole, and the Chicago firm of Arnstein, Gluck, Lehr, Barron & Milligan.
 Her practice at those firms concentrated on defense of products liability matters, representation of health care providers in regulatory, medical malpractice, quality assurance, risk management and premises liability matters, and representation of corporations and individuals in general civil and commercial litigation.
 She joined a small elder law firm in Medfield, Massachusetts after a hiatus from the practice which she spent being a full-time mom and devoting time to civic and charitable activities.

 Deborah is an active member of the National Academy of Elder Law Attorneys (“NAELA”) and the Massachusetts Chapter of NAELA (“MANAELA”).
 She has served as a member of the Board of Directors of MANAELA, and co-edited the chapter’s monthly legal publication from 1999-2006.
 She is a Past President (2004-2005) and current member of the Bristol County Estate Planning Council.
-She currently serves on the Board of Directors of the Hebron Food Pantry, Inc, and is a member of the Neponset Valley Alzheimer’s Partnership and the Attleboro Area Bar Association.
-She has also served on the Boards of Directors of The Arc of Bristol County (where she was the Chairperson of the Guardianship and Trust Management Committee) and HealthCare Options, Inc., the private duty agency of Community VNA.
-Since November, 2009, she is one of only a handful of attorneys in northern Bristol County who has been accredited by the VA to prepare, present and prosecute veteran’s benefits claims.
+She has also served on the Boards of Directors of The Arc of Bristol County (where she was Chairperson of the Guardianship & Trust Management Committee), HealthCare Options, Inc., a local private duty health care agency, and the Hebron Food Pantry, Inc. Since November, 2009, she is one of only a handful of attorneys in northern Bristol County who has been accredited by the VA to prepare, present and prosecute veteran’s benefits claims.

 Deborah is a frequent lecturer on elder law, long term care issues, and estate planning for legal, financial, and health care professionals, seniors, caregivers, support groups, and other civic audiences.
 She was recognized in 2011 by the Massachusetts Teachers Association Retired Teachers for her many years of service to the organization.

 When Deborah is not practicing law, she is cooking, yard-saleing, reading, and party and event planning.
-She and Peter live in North Attleboro and are the proud parents of Michelle (a 2012 summa cum laude graduate of Brandeis University with a Masters in Social Work from University of Maine, currently working in NYC) and Heather (a Class of 2016 summa cum laude graduate of Binghamton University with degrees in Judaic Studies and Graphic Design, currently living in Jerusalem and preparing to begin rabbinical school, Summer 2017).
+She and Peter live in North Attleboro and are the proud parents of Michelle (a 2012 summa cum laude graduate of Brandeis University with a Masters in Social Work from University of Maine, currently working in NYC) and Heather (a 2016 summa cum laude graduate of Binghamton University, now in rabbinical school at Hebrew Union College in NYC).